 - A collaboration platform – to facilitate an ecosystem of key organisations that will provide support and input to digital sandbox participants, such as incumbents, academia, government bodies, venture capital, and charities.

 - An observation deck – to enable regulators and other interested parties to observe in-flight testing at a technical level, to inform policy thinking in a safeguarded environment.

 Digital Sandbox Use Cases

-We are providing support to innovative firms and organisations looking to tackle challenges relating to, or exacerbated by, coronavirus.
-The pilot is focussing on 3 pressing areas and we want to provide the necessary support for each, in terms of supplying relevant data sets and expertise.
+We are provided support to innovative firms and organisations looking to tackle challenges relating to, or exacerbated by, coronavirus.
+The pilot focussed on 3 pressing areas and we want to provide the necessary support for each, in terms of supplying relevant data sets and expertise.